somya2703/agentos/README.md

 ### Why LangGraph?

 Explicit state machines over blackbox agents.
 Every node, edge, and conditional transition is inspectable and testable.
-This is critical for enterprise ADLC — you need to be able to audit exactly what happened in any given run.
+This is critical for enterprise ADLC, you need to be able to audit exactly what happened in any given run.

 ### Why YAML agent cards?